 The Start of the School Year Is an Opportunity to Try Something New

-The start of a new school year is a great time to try something new.
-Change might be in order because your son got cut from the baseball team and suddenly has time for an after school club.
+The start of the school year is a great time to try something new.
+Changes in high school might be in order because your son got cut from the baseball team and suddenly has time for an after school club.
 Or your daughter may be transitioning to a new school where she doesn’t know anyone.

 Regardless, having extracurricular interests outside of schoolwork can help teens broaden their horizons and make new friends.
 But how can you encourage a reluctant teen to join an after school club or explore new challenges?